blackducksoftware/hub/docker-run/README.md

 Here are the descriptions of the files in this distribution:

 1. docker-hub.sh - This file is a multi-purpose orchestration script useful for starting, stopping, and tearing down the Hub using standard Docker CLI commands.
-2. docker-run.sh - This file is useful for starting the Hub using the standard Docker CLI commands.
-3. docker-stop.sh - This file is useful for stopping a running Hub instance using the standard Docker CLI commands.
-4. hub-proxy.env - The default, empty Proxy configuration file.
+2. hub-proxy.env - The default, empty Proxy configuration file.
 This is required to exist, even if it is left blank.

 ## Requirements